angular-schule/website-articles/blog/2019-12-everything-github/README.md

         Here we see the very common convention of grouping branches with a slash (e.g. `relase/42`).
         Many git clients will display those groups like folders.

-     - or, run every day of the week from Monday - Friday at 02:00:
+     - As another example, we can run the scrupt every day of the week from Monday - Friday at 02:00:

         ```yml
         on: